civol/HDLRuby/README.md

 ### HDLRuby functions

-Similarly to Verilog HDL, HDLRuby provides function constructs for reusing code.
+Like Verilog HDL, HDLRuby provides function constructs for reusing code.
 HDLRuby functions are declared as follows:

    ```ruby
       function :<function name> do |<arguments>|